facebookresearch/FiD/README.md

 ```

 # II.
 Distilling knowledge from reader to retriever for question answering
 This repository also contains code to train a retriever model following the method proposed in our paper: Distilling knowledge from reader to retriever for question answering.
-The code is heavily inspired by the [https://github.com/facebookresearch/DPR](DPR codebase) and relies on it for the evaluation.
+This code is heavily inspired by the [DPR codebase](https://github.com/facebookresearch/DPR) and relies on it for the evaluation.
 The proposed method consists in several steps:

 ### 1. Obtain reader cross-attention scores